 Andy is a solicitor-advocate and Managing Partner of Shanahans Solicitors and Advocates in Cardiff.
-He has been qualified for nearly 30 years.
+He has been qualified for over 30 years.

-He specialises in Criminal Defence, but also has good experience of general Civil Litigation.
-Andy’s been a duty solicitor for the last 25 years and has worked in the Higher Courts for the last 20 years.
+Andy specialises in criminal defence, but also has good experience of general civil litigation.
+He has been a duty solicitor for over 25 years and has worked in the higher courts for over 20 years.

-At Kaplan Altior, he has been a trainer and examiner for the Professional Skills Course, Higher Rights of Audience, CILEx Criminal Proceedings Advocacy Skills and various other courses for almost 15 years.
+At BARBRI Altior, Andy has been a trainer and examiner for the Professional Skills Course (“PSC”), Higher Rights of Audience, CILEx Criminal Proceedings Advocacy Skills and various other courses for over 15 years.

 Chris has had substantial involvement in litigation skills training and assessment since 1997.
-He has designed and delivered a range of courses for various providers, was Head of the Civil team on the Bar Vocational Training Course (BPTC) and Training Manager at a UK Top 20 law firm.
+He has designed and delivered a range of courses and assessments, was head of the civil team on the Bar Professional Training Course (“BPTC”) and the training manager at a UK top 20 law firm.

-Chris specialised in large-scale commercial contracts, M & A support and IT system procurements for a range of private and public sector clients.
+Chris specialised in large-scale commercial contracts, mergers and acquisitions support, and IT system procurements for a range of private and public sector clients.
 He was also seconded to legal roles at:

 - The UK Department of Health (where he was part of a national project team to bulk buy public health care services from the private sector); and

-- The Welsh Government Legal Service (advising on economic development policy and drafting local government finance statutory instruments).
+- The Welsh Government Legal Services (advising on economic development policy and drafting local government finance statutory instruments).

-Alongside his training role, Chris has also held senior management positions with P & L responsibility in the professional services sector, as well as commercial and non-executive director roles outside the sector.
+Alongside his training role, Chris has also held senior management positions with profit and loss responsibility in the professional services sector, as well as commercial and non-executive director roles outside the sector.
 Qualified to postgraduate level in strategic leadership, he recently became a chartered (professionally qualified) manager.

 Dominic is a solicitor-advocate.
 He is a Visiting Professor at the Jersey institute of Law and a Senior Lecturer at Cardiff Law School.
-He currently delivers the Civil Litigation programme on the Bar Professional Training Course (BPTC), as well as the Commercial Litigation elective, having previously taught both subjects on the Legal Practice Course (LPC).
+He currently delivers the Civil Litigation programme on the Bar Professional Training Course (“BPTC”), as well as the Commercial Litigation elective, having previously taught both subjects on the Legal Practice Course (“LPC”).

 As a Commercial Litigation Manager at Eversheds, Dominic acted for finance companies against insurers.
-He was later an Associate and Partner in smaller practices, dealing with general Commercial Litigation, commercial landlord/tenant and large Personal Injury claims.
+He was later an associate and partner in smaller practices, dealing with general commercial litigation, commercial landlord/tenant, and large personal injury claims.

 An experienced trainer, Dominic has delivered sessions to legal professionals at all stages of their career.
-He is currently involved in conducting a research project with the Solicitors Regulation Authority and is the author of Reforming Civil Procedure: The Hardest Path, published by Hart Publishing (2019).
+He recently completed a research project with the Solicitors Regulation Authority and is the author of Reforming Civil Procedure: The Hardest Path, published by Hart Publishing (2019).

-Ed has been a member of the Law Society’s Immigration Law Advanced Accreditation Scheme since 2010 and is a member of the Immigration Law Practitioners Association (ILPA).
+Ed has been a member of the Law Society’s Immigration Law Advanced Accreditation Scheme since 2010 and is also a member of the Immigration Law Practitioners Association (“ILPA”).

-Before practising in this area, Ed conducted academic research in the area of Immigration and taught at undergraduate level, both before and after obtaining his PhD in 1995.
+Before practising in this area, Ed conducted academic research in immigration and taught at undergraduate level, both before and after obtaining his PhD in 1995.